jiivari/api-template/README.md

 2. replace [USERNAME], [PASSWORD] with your credentials.
 3. save file
 4. start the service with command "npm start"
+5. Check the "uri" for correct watson gateway "gateway-a" or something else depending on your bluemix platform...
-5. Use POSTMAN with method POST to same http://localhost:3000/api/simplepost
+6. Use POSTMAN with method POST to same http://localhost:3000/api/simplepost

 **/api/analysetweets**